 How Does the Credit for Energy Help You?

-During sunnier months and days, your solar panels will produce extra power that doesn’t have a place to be used in your home.
+During sunnier months, your solar panels will produce extra power that doesn’t have a place to be used in your home.
 The difference is stored on your account with the power company as a credit.

 That’s the great part about NEM – even when they’re not generating power at that precise moment, your solar panels still help wipe out your power bill.

-By going solar, you’ll not only power your own home and save money, but you’ll also be giving back to the community at no extra cost to you.
+By going solar, you’ll not only power your home and save money, but you’ll also be giving back to the community at no extra cost.